Mikesch-mp/icingaweb2-module-grafana/README.md

 password           | **Proxy non anonymous only** **Required** HTTP Basic Auth password to access Grafana.
 Requires the username setting. directrefresh      | **Optional.** Refresh graphs on direct access.
 Defaults to `no`.

+**IMPORTANT**
+Be warned on 'iframe' access mode the auto refresh will hit you!

 Example:
 ```